DevMk4/Cyanide-Issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea/improvement for this project
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
+**Is your feature request related to an existing feature?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+"This interface could be better if...", "Being able to do this... would be much better".

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.